 Batt insulation is measured by its thermal resistance or R-Value.
 A higher R-Value means a higher thermal performance level as well as a higher cost.

-Batt insulation can be purchased from most home improvement store, lumber yards, and contractor supply sites.
+Batt insulation can be purchased from most home improvement stores, lumber yards, and contractor supply sites.
 Before purchasing and installing check the manufacturer’s instructions to ensure that you are using a batt with the proper R-Value based on your needs.
-Batt insulation can be purchased with or without facings or linings.
+Batt insulation can be purchased with or without vapor barrier facings or linings.

 Working with batt insulation can be dangerous due to the risk of skin irritation from the fiberglass as well as possible injury while trying to cut this dense material.
 Please use caution while working with this material.
 Please consult a local contractor if you have any questions, and always check building and fire codes before installation of this product.